-All students must be financially cleared in order to participate in fall registration.
-This means that you need to ensure that your student account balance is paid in full by August 14th, either via anticipated financial aid credits, a payment, or a combination of both.
+All students must resolve their student account balance to be financially cleared and participate in fall registration.
+This means that you need to ensure that your student account balance is paid in full by August 15th, either via anticipated financial aid credits, a payment, or a combination of both.
 The following will occur if satisfactory payment arrangements are not made with Student Financial Services prior to Fall Registration:

 - You will not be able to participate in Fall Registration or the Course Add/Drop process.

-- You will not be eligible to receive a cash advance/refund check (if applicable).
+- You will not be eligible to receive a cash advance/refund check for living expenses (if applicable).

 - A late fee of $250 will also be assessed and posted to your student account.